-Approximately 14% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
-Each manuscript is assigned to two peer reviewers.
-The journal follows a single-blind reviewing procedure.
-The average period from submission to the first decision is usually at most 17 days.
-The approximate rejection rate is 20%.
-The final decision on the acceptance of a manuscript for publication is made by the meeting of the most active members of the Editorial Board.
+Approximately 15% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
+Each manuscript is assigned to at least two peer reviewers, one of whom can either be an external expert or a member of the Editorial Board.
+When a reviewer is a member of the Editorial Board, they will write the review.
+The journal follows a double-blind reviewing procedure.
+The period from submission to the first decision is up to nine weeks.
+The approximate rejection rate is 30%.
+The final decision on the acceptance of a manuscript for publication is mostly made by a meeting of the members of the Editorial Board together with the Editor-in-Chief.